martinphellwig/ts_data/site/articles/modi_vivendi.rst

 of ambient noise and as such much more suitable for audio where voice is important, stupid mistake really.

-Together that would have costed me the same as the USB microphone by the way.
+By the way, together that would have costed me the same as the USB microphone.
-Then I would also not be restricted by the fact low cost HD cameras have no microphone input.
+Then I would also not be restricted by the fact that low cost HD cameras have no microphone input.

-Ironically I don't think this article will make an interesting video on its own, it is more suited as background information released simultaneously with for example a presented version of the risk assessment article.
+Ironically I don't think this article will make an interesting video on its own.
 But at least the 'Why?' is out of the way and I already have some thought about writing an article about my modi vivendi to self sufficiency.

-The original Latin root of the phrase 'Modi Vivendi' means literally 'Ways of Life'.
+For people like me that do not know Latin at the top of their head, the phrase 'Modi Vivendi' means literally 'Ways of Life'.

 ..
 [1] http://www.oxforddictionaries.com/definition/english/scientific-method
 ..
 [2] The plural of Modus Operandi